 The Olive Mill Visit

-A private visit to an operating frantoi — olive mill — where the harvest season transforms ancient stones into liquid gold.
+A private visit to an operating frantoio (olive mill) where the harvest season transforms nature's offerings into liquid gold.
 You taste straight from the press, with bread.

 20:00